TLCFEM/ezp/docs/Intro/Compilation.md

 ## System Libraries

-Using system libraries is possible but most bundled libraries are broken on various distros.
+Using system libraries is possible but most bundled libraries are broken/outdated on various distros.
+It's likely the bundled system libraries do not work for various compatibility issues.
-One then needs to manually compile all those depedencies before using them.
+To circumvent, one then needs to manually compile all those dependencies before using them.
 This is cumbersome.

 `Fedora 41` has an environment that is closest to usable.